 The airport in Incheon has consistently enhanced its reputation as a smart and connected airport since it opened the second terminal furnished with artworks, guiding robots, digital screens, and other modern facilities for quick safety clearance in January 2018.
 The first terminal had been rated the world's best, cleanest, and best international transit airport for 12 consecutive years.

 The second terminal incorporates automated systems that speed up check-ins and boarding.
 Security check procedures were simplified with super-high frequency scanners minimizing human intervention.
-In 2022, the airport also opened a "Gamer Lounge" zone in its first terminal.
-At the esports arena, visitors can spend time playing various types of video games.

 © Aju Business Daily & www.ajunews.com Copyright: All materials on this site may not be reproduced, distributed, transmitted, displayed, published or broadcast without the authorization from the Aju News Corporation.